leon-bw/Racket-Up-Client/README.md

 ### APIs

-- Maps API to find local clubs for Tennis, Squash or Badminton OR Long/Lat to determine location data
-- Possibly Random user API or Faker to simulate users on the platform
+- Possibly Random user API or Faker to simulate users on the platform, or generate users myself

 ### Sitemap